Pran Nath (musician): Life in the United States

 In 1970, Pran Nath travelled to New York to visit the American composer La Monte Young and visual artist Marian Zazeela, who heard his first issued recording, Earth Groove: The Voice of Cosmic India (1968).
 In 1972, he established the Kirana Center for Indian Classical Music in New York City and lived in the US for the rest of his life.
 He was a visiting professor of music at Mills College, teaching one semester a year from 1973 to 1984.

+In 1985, he moved to the San Francisco area, and he continued to teach privately in the United States, Canada, Europe, and India.
+His album Ragas of Morning and Night was released by Gramavision Records in 1986 and he appeared with the Kronos Quartet on their album Short Stories, released by Nonesuch Records in 1993.

+Death

+Pandit Pran Nath died of heart failure at Alta Bates Summit Medical Center in Berkeley on 13 June, 1996.
+He was survived by his wife, Rani Budhiraja Nath; by a son, Bhuwanneshwar; three daughters, Shashi Maini, Kiran Arora and Uma Maini; and by seven grandchildren.

+Influence

-Pran Nath attracted a strong following among the American minimalist composers, including Terry Riley, Marian Zazeela, Michael Harrison (musician), Jon Hassell, Catherine Christer Hennix, Charlemagne Palestine, and Henry Flynt.
+Pran Nath attracted a strong following among the American minimalist composers, including La Monte Young, Terry Riley, Marian Zazeela, Rhys Chatham, Jon Hassell, Catherine Christer Hennix, Charlemagne Palestine, Shabda Kahn, Jon Gibson, Michael Harrison, Yoshi Wada, Henry Flynt, and many others.
 Jazz musicians such as Don Cherry and Lee Konitz also drew influence from his teaching.
+Artists such as Simone Forti and David Weinrib were also students of Pran Nath.